SpookyCorgi/phiz/README.md

 ### General use

-1. Download and install the windows/macOS/linux executable files from release page.
+1. Download and install the windows/macOS/linux executable files from release page (still in development).
 2. Go to the [website](https://phizmocap.dev) on your device you planned to record your face with.
 3. Copy the 9 character code (eg, p-AwCodE) from the website and paste it into the desktop app.
 If the connection is successful, you should see live data showing up in the app.
 4. Now the data is available in localhost(127.0.0.1) on **port 41235** in [OSC format](#osc-format).